merenlab/merenlab.org/software/anvio/help/programs/anvi-setup-ncbi-cogs/index.md

   display: true
 ---

-Download and setup NCBI&#39;s Clusters of Orthologous Groups database..
+Download and setup NCBI&#39;s Clusters of Orthologous Groups database.

 See **[program help menu](../../../vignette#anvi-setup-ncbi-cogs)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.